Tim Beckman: North Carolina

 On August 24, 2016; Beckman was hired to serve as a volunteer assistant defensive coach for the North Carolina Tar Heels, working under head coach Larry Fedora.
 Beckman and Fedora have a working history together, having both served as assistant coaches on Mike Gundy's staff at Oklahoma State in 2007.
 However, after a firestorm of criticism, Beckman resigned from this position the next day, claiming he did not want to be a "distraction."
 It was later revealed that UNC chancellor Carol Folt had strongly objected to Beckman's presence, even in a volunteer role, once she learned about the arrangement.

 Controversies

 Toledo

 In 2013, a former Toledo football player, Kyle Cameron, sued Beckman, the University of Toledo, and five members of Beckman's staff at Toledo for negligence and for violating Ohio's anti-hazing law.
 Cameron's lawsuit and appeal were dismissed as the suit was filed through the incorrect division of the Lucas County Court.
-However, Cameron's legal counsel has asked the Supreme Court of Ohio to review the case.
+Cameron's legal counsel asked the Supreme Court of Ohio to review the case.